 This is a beautiful traditional vintage rug from the High Atlas Mountains, handmade by the tribes of the Ait Ouaouzguite tribal confederation circa 1980.
-It is densely knotted using natural undyed soft lustrous wool with ivory, brown and grey/blue tones forming a regular patterned design.
+It is densely knotted using natural undyed wool with ivory, light and dark brown tones forming a regular patterned design.
+There is a slight lustre to the wool.
 The inner border of the rug features tribal motifs.
 A straw-coloured flat-woven band surrounds the rug.
 With its more neutral colours, this unique rug would fit in nicely with most décor.
 The addition of a small ‘signature’ in blue wool and the occasional variance in colour of a symbol add charm and authenticity to the piece.
 This rug is totally unique in its design.

 2.40 m x 1.60 m / 7' 10" x 5' 3".